Last Updated on July 4, 2022 by Christine Kaaloa

 8. Shibuya Mega Donki (aka Shibuya Mega Don Quijote )

-Don Quijote is a favorite one-stop shop for Tokyo and myself is Don Quijote, a multilevel mall selling anything you can imagine at discount prices.
+Don Quijote is a favorite one-stop-shop for Tokyo.
+It is a multilevel mall selling everything Japanese you can imagine at discount prices.
 It’s an ideal place to shop for souvenirs and you’ll find some items very indicative of Tokyo culture.
 Visiting Shibuya, you have to stop by Mega Don Quijote.
-The mega-store open 24 hours and has tax free counters for tourists if you bring your passport.
+The mega-store is open 24 hours and has tax-free counters for tourists if you bring your passport.
 Hours: 24 hours daily

 Mega Don Quijote Shibuya: 28-6 Udagawacho, Shibuya, Tokyo 154-0042.
 Located near the UniQlo flagship store.